 We encourage you to go for Foreign Student VITA Certification and have uploaded the following training material used locally to assist with your studies!
 NOTE: The IRS in their publications refer to Foreign Students as ‘students’ and Teachers as ‘scholars.’

-- FS Practice Scenario (Dev Patel): 13614NR Intake Sheet and Interview Notes and Tax Form
+- FS Practice Scenario (for fake taxpayer “Dev Patel”): 13614NR Intake Sheet and Interview Notes and Tax Form

 - FS Practice Scenario Answer (Dev Patel): Completed 1040NREZ